 The Strange Tale of “The Vicious Circle” Begins at The Algonquin Hotel

-The Algonquin Hotel is stuck somewhere in time.
+The Algonquin Hotel is a place out of time.
 The charm is early 1900s.
 It’s my favorite place to stay in Manhattan.
 Marriott bought it 10 years ago and managed not to ruin it.
 The Round Table remains.
 The Cat remains but now banished from The Oak Room, she is never seen.
-The Blue Room remains – it’s so weird, you may well see a visage of Harold Ross sitting at the bar drinking a Dorothy Parker with Dorothy Parker.
+The Blue Room remains – so weird, you may well see a visage of Harold Ross sitting at the bar drinking a Dorothy Parker with Dorothy Parker.
 Those antique iron railings also survived, guiding you to fine old rooms in which none from The Vicious Circle actually slept.
 And thank God for that.
 Je suis chez moi.

 “The Vicious Circle” was the nom de plume for a group of writers, journalists, and aspiring performers who met everyday for lunch at The Round Table in The Algonquin Hotel from 1919 to 1929.
 Many went on to fame in newspapers, magazines, radio, Hollywood, and Pulitzers.
 Mostly, they were hard-drinking wise-cracking poker-playing devotees of wit.
 But as time went by, so did wit.
 Wit has an air of pretension and a whiff of insult.
 Eventually people get hurt, or weary, or both.
 True wit is a thing of the past – maybe the ancient past.
 Today, few appreciate true wit.
 Wit has become bad form.
 In the days of The Vicious Circle, wit was an art form – a vicious one.